GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ### Prerequisites

+#### Quickstart with Terraform
+Assuming that you are gcloud authenticated - see [here](https://cloud.google.com/docs/authentication/production) and have enabled the following APIs- see [here](https://cloud.google.com/apis/docs/enable-disable-apis)
+1. Cloud Key Management Service (KMS) API
+2. Cloud Storage API
+3. BigQuery API
+4. DLP API

+Download and install [Terraform](https://www.terraform.io/downloads.html).
+Go to `terraform_setup/main.tf` and fill in the variables under the local section.
+Then run `terraform init` followed by `terraform apply`.
+This will set up all prerequisite GCP resources for this demo.

+#### Manual Setup

 There are quite a few tasks before you can run this successfully:

 Create a GCP project and input output  GCS bucket